Akola Maharashtra, India Travel Guide

 Exploring Akola on foot or by bicycle has a different perspective of the city.

 Akola has limited dedicated bicycle infrastructure.
-Cycling on main roads can be hazardous as a result of traffic congestion.
+Cycling on main roads can be hazardous owing to significant traffic.

-Casual cycling in less traffic-dense areas or within parks is safer than attempting to navigate busy thoroughfares.
+Casual cycling in less traffic-dense areas or in parks is safer than attempting to navigate busy thoroughfares.
 Keep to populated-populated and well-lit routes.

 For travelers with mobility requirements, arranging a private car with a driver is the most practical transportation solution in Akola.

-When strolling in busy Akola markets, stay alert for auto-rickshaws and motorcycles.
+When strolling in busy Akola markets, keep your wits about you for auto-rickshaws and motorcycles.
 They often navigate through pedestrian crowds.